 The goal of such a program is to keep clients as safe and comfortable as possible while their body detoxes.
-If a client is able to go through withdrawal without medical intervention, that’s a very good thing.
+If a client is able to go through withdrawal without medical intervention, that’s an excellent thing.
 In our facility, that’s our preferred detox option.
 However, we don’t encounter many situations when clients can complete their detox treatment by focusing on nothing more than better nutrition, relaxation, and getting exercise.
 That leaves the medical detox option.
 Under the watchful eye of medical staffers, clients are monitored as they encounter their withdrawal symptoms.

-3 Things to Look for In a Prescription Drug Detox Program
+3 Things to Look for in a Prescription Drug Detox Program

-- The anticipation of being judged or looked down upon keeps them from reaching out for help
+- The anticipation of being judged or looked down upon keeps them from reaching out for help.

 Prescription Drug Detox Program

 A successful prescription drug detox program should be supervised by dedicated professionals at every step, monitoring vital signs, administering medication as needed, and guiding you through the first steps to recovery.
 Positive community Nobody wants to be surrounded by people who are constantly trying to “fix” them.
 You want to be around people who are just like you, who understand you and what you’re going through.
 One of the keys to a successful recovery is being part of a community of people who’ve been in your shoes and come out clean on the other side.
-These people can show you the exact steps you need to take to get back on track (and stay there).
+These people can show you the exact steps you need to take to get back on track and stay there.